-For children suffering from seizures, understanding the underlying cause can help guide more precise treatment.
-Earlier treatment could potentially contribute to better long-term outcomes
+For babies suffering from seizures, understanding the underlying cause can help guide more precise treatment.
+Earlier treatment could potentially contribute to better long-term outcomes.

 Genetic testing is available at no cost for children up to the age of 8 through the Behind the Seizure® program at Invitae.com.

 - Dravet syndrome is most often caused by an abnormality in a gene called SCN1A